-Middle School Program Assistant
+Middle School Program Assistant or Coordinator

-Bridge to Enter Advanced Mathematics (BEAM), a project of the Art of Problem Solving Initiative, Inc., is seeking a Middle School Program Assistant.
+Bridge to Enter Advanced Mathematics (BEAM), a project of the Art of Problem Solving Initiative, Inc., is seeking a Middle School Program Assistant or Coordinator.
 You'll be part of a close-knit team helping exceptional young people to achieve their full potential.
-The Middle School Program Assistant will coordinate classes, mentoring, and other opportunities for middle school students who've been to BEAM's summer programs, as well as organizing a network of math teams in middle schools across the city.
+The Middle School Program Assistant/Coordinator will coordinate classes, mentoring, and other opportunities for middle school students who've been to BEAM's summer programs, as well as organizing a network of math teams in middle schools across the city.
 You will also be present in the students' lives, providing individual guidance as students seek out new opportunities and navigate the end of middle school and beginning of high school, and you will help develop programming to keep alive the vibrant community that students experienced during the summer.

 About the Program